HardlyDifficult/Tutorials/Chapter1.md

 We zoomed out a bit so that more of the world is visible on screen.

-In the Game window, the platform should look smaller now.
 In the Scene, the white box representing the viewable area has grown.

 <hr></details>
 <details><summary>Why change 'Size' and not camera position?</summary>